 XY290 courses exist in some disciplines.
 These courses may be carefully designed projects employing skills taught in that discipline or field experience in that area, or they might include both features.
-Examples are DP290 Programming Project in data processing and OS290 Field Experience in Office Systems.
-On semester schedules the letters "XY" are replaced with department prefixes such as DP290 or LA295.
+Examples are CJ290 Criminal Justice Practicum in criminal justice and CIS290 Field Experience in computer information systems.
+On semester schedules the letters "XY" are replaced with department prefixes such as CJ290 or CIS290.